The Bay Lights: Installation

 The 25,000 white LEDs were attached by construction workers along the vertical steel support cables that connect the deck of the bridge to the suspension cables at the top.
 Caltrans workers intermittently closed a lane of traffic on the bridge late at night so electricians could install the individual LEDs to the cables.
 The lights were programmed to create a series of abstract patterns that ascend and descend the cables and appear to cross the bridge.
 Villareal described the patterns as inspired by water, traffic, and local weather patterns.

 The lights needed 100000 ft of special cabling to power the installation, as well as for networking and communications with the control computer.
 The lights were spaced every 12 in and were attached to the bridge with 60,000 zip ties.
 Each LED bulb could be adjusted for 255 different levels of brightness and the entire installation was controlled remotely by a computer program operated by Villareal.
 The LED lights complement the permanent string of lights that has been attached to the suspension cables since the 50th anniversary of the bridge in 1986.

 The original, temporary installation, which formally opened on March 5, 2013, was taken down in March 2015 when its permits expired so that Caltrans could repaint and perform maintenance on the cables.
 Installation of more robust, permanent lights began in October 2015, and a re-lighting ceremony was held on January 30, 2016, after which the lights were gifted to the state of California.
 The new lights were brighter and better able to weather the elements and angled such that they are visible from south of the bridge as well.
 By 2023, the work had dark patches where bulbs needed replacement with the LEDs failing faster than they could be repaired.
 The lights were turned off on March 5, 2023 – a victim of the harsh conditions on the bridge and on San Francisco Bay.
-As of 2023, an $11M fundraising effort is underway to return the lights, with $1 million dollars donated each from WordPress founder Matt Mullenweg, WhatsApp founder Jan Koum and Parnassus Investments founder Jerry Dodson.
+As of 2023, an $11M fundraising effort is underway to return the lights, with $1 million donated each from WordPress founder Matt Mullenweg, WhatsApp founder Jan Koum and Parnassus Investments founder Jerry Dodson.
 The new version, known as Bay Lights 360, is set to be illuminated in March 2025.

 The new installation started, but in December 2024, technical failures led to delays.
 50,000 LED lights are planned to be installed.
 Iowa-based Musco Sports Lighting is in charge of the installation.